Canon G7 X Mark II vs Canon M

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the Canon M has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Canon M was succeeded by the Canon EOS M3.
+Both the G7X Mark II and the Canon M have been discontinued, but can regularly be found used on eBay.
+The Canon M was replaced by the Canon EOS M3, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is the Canon G7 X Mark II better than the Canon M or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon PowerShot G7 X Mark II:

 - More detail: Offers more megapixels (20 vs 17.9MP) with a 6% higher linear resolution.

 - Better jpgs: Has a more modern image processing engine (DIGIC 7 vs DIGIC V).